Digital sequencer with 8 parts, 16 sub-sequencers for modulation, chance operations and presets.

 Built-in outputs on the unit support a variety of CV and MIDI connections: Two sets of analog outputs with Pitch, Gate and Velocity signals, two MIDI outputs on 3.5mm TRS jacks, and both USB A and B connectors for MIDI over USB.
 There are also three bi-directional trigger I/O connections for sync, clock and trigger functions, and two CV inputs for external modulation.

-An optional Jack Expander module adds support for 4 more analog voices (Pitch, Gate, Velocity), 8 more bi-directional trigger I/Os, MIDI in and out on DIN jacks, and dedicated jacks for DIN Sync (in and out).
+An optional Jack Expander module adds support for 4 more analog voices (Pitch, Gate, Velocity), 8 more trigger outputs, MIDI in and out on DIN jacks, and dedicated jacks for DIN Sync (in and out).
 All outputs are freely assignable to any of the the internal parts.

 The UI for the Vector is based around two sharp and contrasty OLED display panels, with a resolution of 256 x 64 pixels.
 Just below the displays are 8 encoders used for editing parameters.
 Along the top of the displays are buttons for switching between edit pages for Sequence Recording, Pitch, Gate Time, Velocity, Step Length, Ratchet, Chance Operations, Modulation, Sequence Controls and Presets.